 Mt.
 Lebanon School District will offer the Mt.
 Lebanon Cyber Learning Academy (full day) for those students and families that have safety and health concerns about returning to school.
-Students/families will be able to self-select into this option.
+Students/families will be able to self-select into this option during the summer of 2020.
+Once self-selection occurs, course enrollments will be rebalanced.

 The master schedule for each building will be designed to maximize space, including outdoor space, to the greatest extent feasible; 6' of physical distancing will be accomplished where feasible.
 Additionally, UltraBoard Barriers will be utilized where 6' of physical distancing can not be maintained between students.
 To the extent possible and based on age and developmental level of the students, classrooms and learning spaces will have student and staff groupings as static as possible.
 Desks will face in the same direction.
 Students will sit on the same side of tables in classrooms; where circumstances do not allow for this strategy, a clear, plastic divider will be placed between the students.
+In the Yellow Phase, a modified face-to-face instructional schedule/calendar will be explored to create 6' of physical distancing in classrooms where feasible.